corda/corda/docs/source/permissioning.rst

 This step is optional because your users can obtain a signed certificate in many different ways.
 The doorman protocol is again a very simple HTTP based approach in which a node creates keys and requests a certificate, polling until it gets back what it expects.
-But you could also integrate this process with the rest of your signup process, for example, by building a tool that's integrated with your payment flow (if payment is required to take part in your zone at all).
+However, you could also integrate this process with the rest of your signup process.
+For example, by building a tool that's integrated with your payment flow (if payment is required to take part in your zone at all).
 Alternatively you may wish to distribute USB smartcard tokens that generate the private key on first use, as is typically seen in national PKIs.
 There are many options.